 Toddlers still need individualized feeding and sleeping schedules as well as lots of care, attention, and interaction.
-They need many fun things to watch, touch and do.
+They need a wide array of fun things to engage in, touch and do.
 Our toddler teachers listen and talk with each child and try to anticipate individual needs.
 Since children learn through playing and exploring, we provide them with a wide range of activities throughout the day.
 Language, self-help, and potty training skills are developed during this period.
 Toddler activities also help develop small and large muscle groups.